elliotttf/cattleguard/README.md

   * `set`: sets a value in the store.
     * `key` - The key for the rate limit information.
     * `value` - The value to store.
+    * `ttl` - The timeout in seconds for the rate limit information.
     * `callback` - A callback to execute after setting, parameters are err.
-  * `pexpire`: sets an expire time in milliseconds for a key.
-    * `key` - The key for the rate limit information.
-    * `expire` - Time in milliseconds before the key expires.

 ## Credits

-This module was heavily influenced by [express-limiter](https://www.npmjs.com/package/express-limiter) but allows application rate limiting in the interest of guarding against backend failures, rather than the consumer only rate limiting appraoch that express-limiter takes.
+This module was heavily influenced by [express-limiter](https://www.npmjs.com/package/express-limiter) but allows application rate limiting in the interest of guarding against backend failures, rather than the consumer only rate limiting approach that express-limiter takes.